 Having a family should not stop you from thinking about travel nursing.
 If you have a family, you can still be a travel nurse.
 It’s possible to go on a nursing assignment by yourself, with your spouse, or with your kids in tow.
+You can even be a local travel nurse!

 Have you and your family been dreaming about travel, but your long shifts at the hospital and difficulty securing time off make it hard for you to get away?
 Do you have a travel nurse friend who’s been sharing their experiences with you?
 Whatever it is, the possibility exists of becoming a traveling nurse.